Tools

 project management software for professional services

 Running a professional services firm has gotten harder, and the numbers prove it.
-Average billable utilization across professional services organisations dropped to 66.4% in 2025, down from 68.9% the year before — well below the 75% optimal threshold that's defined a healthy services firm for the past two decades, according to SPI Research's Professional Services Maturity Benchmark.
+Average billable utilization across professional services organizations dropped to 66.4% in 2025, down from 68.9% the year before, well below the 75% optimal threshold that's defined a healthy services firm for the past two decades, according to SPI Research's Professional Services Maturity Benchmark.
 For a firm doing $5M in revenue, that gap between 66% and 75% is roughly the difference between a healthy 12% margin and a painful break-even.

 A lot of that lost time isn't lost to client work.
-It's lost to operations: reconciling spreadsheets, chasing project status across four different tools, fixing automations that broke overnight, and stitching together updates for clients who keep asking "where are we at?".
+It's lost to operations: reconciling spreadsheets, chasing project status across four different tools, fixing automations that broke overnight, and stitching together updates for clients who keep asking where things stand.

-Why generic project management software fails professional services firms
+How does generic project management software fail professional services firms?

 Professional services don't operate that way.
-The unit of work isn't a task; it's an engagement — a paid commitment to a client with a scope, a budget, a timeline, billable hours, deliverables, and usually a contract behind it.
+The unit of work isn't a task; it's an engagement, a paid commitment to a client with a scope, a budget, a timeline, billable hours, deliverables, and usually a contract behind it.
 Tasks live inside engagements.
 Engagements live inside client relationships.
-And every hour logged against a task has a dollar value attached to it that either widens or shrinks the project's margin.
+And every hour logged against a task has a dollar value attached that either widens or shrinks the project's margin.

-What "professional services" really means for software requirements
+What does "professional services" actually mean for software requirements?

 When vendors say "built for professional services," they mean firms that sell time and expertise to clients on a project or retainer basis.
 In practice, that's: